Florida Medicare Supplement Plans (Medigap)

 Medicare Supplements are insurance policies sold by private insurance companies.
 They’re also known as “Medigap” plans.
 They go along with the four Medicare parts.

-Medicare Part D is prescription drug coverage for Original Medicare beneficiaries.
-It’s also for people with Medicare Advantage plans that don’t include prescriptions.
+- Medicare Part D is prescription drug coverage for Original Medicare beneficiaries.

 There are 10 Medicare Supplement, or Medigap, plans sold in Florida.
 They provide additional coverage for deductibles, copays, coinsurance and other medical expenses that Medicare does not pay.